Thomas-E-git/Projet5_ThomasEstupina_26022021/README.md

 ### Launch ###

-Run `npm install`.
+Run `npm start`.
 You will be able to use the website and API.